antbern/lasretile/README.md

 tile_<x>_<y>.laz
 ```

 where `<x>` and `<y>` are the integer tile indices in the X and Y directions, respectively.
 Each file contains all points from the input files that fall within the corresponding tile bounds.
 The LAS/LAZ header is updated to reflect the new bounds and point count for each tile.
+Feel free to [open an Issue](https://github.com/antbern/lasretile/issues/new) if you need other output formats.

 ## How it works